oisdk/site/posts/2016-09-30-prob-trees-lhs.markdown

 import Data.Ratio
 import Data.Foldable
 ```
 Previously, I tried to figure out how to make the probability monad more "listy".
-I read a little more about the [especially @erwig_functional_2006; and @kidd_build_2007].
+I read a little more about the topic [especially @erwig_functional_2006; and @kidd_build_2007].

 I then thought about what a probability monad would look like if it was based on other data structures.
 I feel like the standard version really wants to be: